platformplatform/PlatformPlatform/README.md

 # Technologies

-### .NET 8 Backend With Clean Architecture, DDD, CQRS, Minimal API, and Aspire
+### .NET 8 Backend With Vertical Sliced Architecture, DDD, CQRS, Minimal API, and Aspire

 The backend is built using the most popular, mature, and commonly used technologies in the .NET ecosystem: